LamininSolutions/mfsql-connector/source/procedures/spMFObjectTypeUpdateClassIndex.rst

 Purpose
 =======

-This procedure will update the table MFObjectTypeToClassObject with the latest version of all objects in the class.
+This procedure will update the table MFAuditHistory with the latest version of all objects in the class.

 The table is useful to get a total of objects by class and also to identify the class from the objid where multiple classes is related to an object type.